austanss/skylight/docs/BUILD-DEPS.md

 Just install mtools, no compatibility issues have been detected at this moment.
 ### wget
 You should already have this.
 If not, install it.
+### ovmf
+You need to have OVMF installed if you wish to run the OS through the Makefile.